jwergieluk/drl_policy_gradients/README.md

 the environment through a 33-dimensional real vector (state space), consisting of position, rotation, velocity, and angular velocities of the arm.

 The time is divided into turns.
 An episode ends after 300 turns.
-At each turn, the agent chooses an action form the four-dimensional continuous space `[-1, 1]^4`.
+In each turn, the agent chooses an action form the four-dimensional continuous space `[-1, 1]^4`.
 The chosen action is executed by the environment and the agent receives a numerical reward.
 Each time the tip of the arm touches the ball, the agent receives the reward of +0.1.